alicialawjy/bubble/README.md

 7. <b>Register</b>

 ## Unit Testing
-Unit tests have been implemented to test the methods (in views.py) and model fields (in models.py).
-Selenium has been used to test JavaScript methods.
+Unit tests have been implemented for Django/Client testing (testing the methods in views.py and model fields in models.py).
+Selenium has been used for browser testing (assessing JavaScript methods).
 These tests are saved under the test.py file in the network folder. <br>
 To run the unit tests:
 1. In your terminal, cd into the 'Bubble' directory.